Don’t talk about problems (or solutions). Instead, talk about progress. Only then can we be precise without dictating implementation details.

 I used the book title as a category.
 To read all the excerpts and my related notes from a single book felt like rereading the whole book.
 It was wonderful.

 It was popular enough that publishers were sending me free copies of new books!
-It was also popular enough to get a few emails from authors asking me to take the excerpts down.
+I even got an email a personal hero asking me to not add any more excerpts.

-The term "blog" was only seven years old and not yet mainstream.
+The term "blog" was seven or eight years old and not yet mainstream.
 I had lots of side project interests and didn't see the value of maintenance and upkeep.
 I eventually scrapped it and did something else.
-For shame!

 Many people try to give a summary of the book.
 That never helps me get a sense of wether or not the book would be good for me.
 Or, people talk about what they like and didn't like about the book.
 Without knowing much about the person, I can't tell if I would have a similar reaction.

 But when I see a small piece of a book and someone's attempt to explain why it matters to them...
-Now I can infer so many things!
+Now I can infer many useful things!

 When starting something new I always try to think about ways to explore an idea while keeping it real.
 I want real people using a real website in real life under real circumstances, but I don't want to build the whole thing.

 I like to call this the caterpillar.
 I know it's not the final form.
-Although, it can reveal something about the larger purpose of the adventure.
+Although, it can reveal the larger purpose of the adventure.

-If I could get any kind of excitement, even for a few people across a few topics, my caterpillar has a chance to become a butterfly.
+If I could get any excitement, even for a few people across a few topics, my caterpillar has a chance to become a butterfly.

 Look and feel

 I wanted the group blog to feel simple.
-To try and find a place that seems familiar and straightforward, while including enough pizazz to feel unique and special.
+To try and find a place that is familiar and straightforward, while including enough pizazz to feel unique and special.

 A critical piece of accomplishing this is to have the excerpts and related notes remain intact in all situations.
-The block of content representing the excerpt and related notes needed to be the same as the book specific view.
-Same for the person specific view.
-And so on.
+The block of content representing the excerpt and related notes needed to be the same in the book view, personal view, and collective listing view.

 - The book view should appear like a simple blog about that book's best moments — that's it, nothing else needs to exist.